James Junichi Kagihara

-For his military service Private First Class James Junichi Kagihara was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, World War II Victory Medal, Combat Infantryman Badge, and the Presidential Unit Citation.
+For his military service Private First Class James Junichi Kagihara was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, World War II Victory Medal, Combat Infantryman Badge, and the Distinguished Unit Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 In 1949, the family was given the choice of having his remains returned home.
 As a result, he was shipped to Honolulu, arriving on July 11, 1949, on the military transport ship Captain Arlo L. Olsen with 34 other war dead.
 This was the sixth such ship to arrive, and it was greeted by a large crowd.
 Acting Governor Oren E. Long delivered a eulogy and Army chaplains conducted a memorial service following the 9:00 a.m. berthing.